 At the Joint Hearing, the Courts will hear submissions regarding whether the Courts should exercise their discretion to allocate all or a portion of that surplus in accordance with the orders they issued in 1999 approving this settlement and, if so, how it should be allocated.

-The Joint Hearing will take place on June 20-22, 2016 at the Courthouse, 361 University Avenue, Toronto, Ontario - courtroom 6-1 from 11:30 AM to 5:30 PM (Eastern Time).
+The Joint Hearing will take place on June 20-22, 2016 at the Court house, 361 University Avenue, Toronto, Ontario - courtroom 6-1 from 11:30 AM to 5:30 PM (Eastern Time).

 There will also be video links in British Columbia and in the Province of Québec where you can watch the Joint Hearing live at the following locations:

 from 8:30 AM to 2:30 PM (local Pacific Time)

 from 11:30 AM to 5:30 PM (local Eastern Time)

 Copies of the materials that have been filed with each of the Courts including the written submissions to the Courts from each of the parties can be reviewed by clicking on the links to the applicable province below.
 This website will be updated to include any additional materials that are filed with the Courts as well as any Orders or directions issued in connection with the Joint Hearing.